chef/supermarket/docs/cookbookadoptiononsupermarket.md

 Sometimes cookbooks on <https://supermarket.chef.io/> lose their maintainer or fall out of maintenance for one reason or another.
 In the event that happens, and another maintainer wants to pick up that cookbook, the Chef Community wants to allow for the adoption of those cookbooks.
-Below you will find some scenarios outlined, and the steps that should be taken, which apply to both community-owned cookbooks, or Chef-owned cookbooks.
+Below you will find some scenarios outlined and the steps that should be taken, which apply to both community-owned cookbooks or Chef-owned cookbooks.

 When a Cookbook is Up For Adoption
 ----------------------------------